Judge Philosophies

 Background

 Co-Director of Forensics, Fresno State.
 Co-Director, Fresno State Prison Debate Program.
 Competed in policy debate for four years for Sacramento State and coached policy at UC Berkeley, Sacramento State, Cornell, and Fresno State.
 Also coached and judged NPDA, IPDA, LD, and individual events.
-For the past two years, the Fresno State Barking Bulldogs have competed in IPDA.
+For the past three years, the Fresno State Barking Bulldogs have competed in IPDA.

 Overview about debate genres